 Onsite solar installations on school district facilities will only be able to cover a fraction of school operations electricity.
+There is limited space at each facility, and the recommended solar arrays will not meet 100% of MGSD electricity needs.

 Offsite renewable energy is solar arrays or wind turbines that are installed on a plot of land (owned by the district or a third-party) not currently occupied by a school facility.
 The district purchases renewable electricity directly from the offsite array and can claim that electricity as offsetting grid energy use.
 Under current Wisconsin law, it is required that local customers primarily work with the utility on offsite renewable energy as developers are limited in ability to sell renewable energy to customers directly.
-Alliant Energy and Madison Gas and Electric, MCPASD's two electric utilities, have goals to transition to renewable electricity in the next decade and programs to help drive the transition.
-MCPASD has already partnered with MGE but could explore additional participation or a partnership with Alliant.
+Alliant Energy and Madison Gas and Electric, MGSD's two electric utilities, have goals to transition to renewable electricity in the next decade and programs to help drive the transition.